Poincaré conjecture: Solution

-On November 13, 2002, Russian mathematician Grigori Perelman posted the first of a series of three eprints on arXiv outlining a solution of the Poincaré conjecture.
+On November 11, 2002, Russian mathematician Grigori Perelman posted the first of a series of three eprints on arXiv outlining a solution of the Poincaré conjecture.
 Perelman's proof uses a modified version of a Ricci flow program developed by Richard S. Hamilton.
 In August 2006, Perelman was awarded, but declined, the Fields Medal (worth $15,000 CAD) for his work on the Ricci flow.
 On March 18, 2010, the Clay Mathematics Institute awarded Perelman the $1 million Millennium Prize in recognition of his proof.
 Perelman rejected that prize as well.

 Perelman proved the conjecture by deforming the manifold using the Ricci flow (which behaves similarly to the heat equation that describes the diffusion of heat through an object).
 The Ricci flow usually deforms the manifold towards a rounder shape, except for some cases where it stretches the manifold apart from itself towards what are known as singularities.
 Perelman and Hamilton then chop the manifold at the singularities (a process called "surgery"), causing the separate pieces to form into ball-like shapes.
 Major steps in the proof involve showing how manifolds behave when they are deformed by the Ricci flow, examining what sort of singularities develop, determining whether this surgery process can be completed, and establishing that the surgery need not be repeated infinitely many times.

 The first step is to deform the manifold using the Ricci flow.
 The Ricci flow was defined by Richard S. Hamilton as a way to deform manifolds.
 The formula for the Ricci flow is an imitation of the heat equation, which describes the way heat flows in a solid.
 Like the heat flow, Ricci flow tends towards uniform behavior.
 Unlike the heat flow, the Ricci flow could run into singularities and stop functioning.
 A singularity in a manifold is a place where it is not differentiable: like a corner or a cusp or a pinching.
 The Ricci flow was only defined for smooth differentiable manifolds.
-Hamilton used the Ricci flow to prove that some compact manifolds were diffeomorphic to spheres, and he hoped to apply it to prove the Poincaré Conjecture.
+Hamilton used the Ricci flow to prove that some compact manifolds were diffeomorphic to spheres, and he hoped to apply it to prove the Poincaré conjecture.
 He needed to understand the singularities.

 Hamilton created a list of possible singularities that could form, but he was concerned that some singularities might lead to difficulties.
 He wanted to cut the manifold at the singularities and paste in caps and then run the Ricci flow again, so he needed to understand the singularities and show that certain kinds of singularities do not occur.
-Perelman discovered the singularities were all very simple: essentially three-dimensional cylinders made out of spheres stretched out along a line.
-An ordinary cylinder is made by taking circles stretched along a line.
-Perelman proved this using something called the "Reduced Volume," which is closely related to an eigenvalue of a certain elliptic equation.
+Perelman discovered the singularities were all very simple: consider that a cylinder is formed by 'stretching' a circle along a line in another dimension, repeating that process with spheres instead of circles essentially gives the form of the singularities.
+Perelman proved this using something called the "Reduced Volume", which is closely related to an eigenvalue of a certain elliptic equation.